 We first perform a general trajectory simulation, for which we perform full calibration of the IMU-camera extrinsics, time offset, RS readout time, camera intrinsics with radtan model and IMU intrinsics with imu22.
-The trajectory, shown in the left of Figure 3, is designed based on tum_corridor sequence of TUM visual-inertial dataset with full excitation of all 6 axes and provides a realistic 3D hand-held motion (Schubert et al. 2018).
+The trajectory, shown in the left of Figure 3, is designed based on tum_corridor sequence of TUM visual-inertial dataset with full excitation of all 6 axes and provides a realistic 3D hand-held motion [70].
 From the results shown in Figure 4 and 9, the estimation errors and 3σ bounds for all the calibration parameters (including imu22 and radtan) can converge quite nicely, verifying that the analysis for general motions holds true.
-We plot results from six different realizations of the initial calibration guesses based on the specified priors, and it is clear that the estimates for all these calibration parameters are able to converge from different initial guesses to near the ground truth.
+We plot results from six different realizations of the initial calibration parameters are able to converge from different initial guesses to near the ground truth.
 Each parameter is able to "gain" information since their 3σ bounds shrink.
 These results verify our Lemma 1 that all these online calibration parameters are observable given a fully-excited motion.